Α-Amanitin: Mode of inhibitory action

 Based on a 2002 crystal structure analysis, α-amanitin interacts with the bridge helix in RNA polymerase II (pol II).
 This interaction interferes with the translocation of RNA and DNA needed to empty the site for the next round of RNA synthesis.
 The addition of α-amanitin can reduce the rate of pol II translocating on DNA from several thousand to a few nucleotides per minute, but has little effect on the affinity of pol II for nucleoside triphosphate, and a phosphodiester bond can still be formed.
 The bridge helix has evolved to be flexible and its movement is required for translocation of the polymerase along the DNA backbone.
 Binding of α-amanitin puts a constraint on its mobility, hence slowing down the translocation of the polymerase and the rate of synthesis of the RNA molecule.

 Use in antibody-drug conjugates

 A new antibody-drug conjugate (ADC) technology based on α-amanitin has shown activity in therapy-resistant tumor cells, e.g. cells expressing multi-drug resistant transporters, tumor-initiating cells and non-dividing cells at picomolar concentrations.

 The unique mode of action of α-amanitin seems to make the amanitin-based ADCs a suitable toxic payload.
 This toxin has a water-soluble structure, resulting in ADCs with low tendency for aggregation.

+Significant clinical advances occurred in 2025 and 2026 with Heidelberg Pharma’s lead candidate HDP-101 (pamlectabart tismanitin), a BCMA-targeted amanitin-based antibody-drug conjugate (ATAC) for relapsed or refractory multiple myeloma.
+In the ongoing Phase I/IIa trial (NCT04879043), dose escalation proceeded safely up to 218 µg/kg without reaching a maximum tolerated dose, and the recommended Phase IIa dose was selected in April 2026.
+The program received FDA Fast Track designation in October 2025.
+In the higher-dose cohorts (90–140 µg/kg), overall response rates reached 38–57 %, with several heavily pretreated patients, including those who had failed prior BCMA-directed therapies, achieving stringent complete remissions lasting more than one year.
+The safety profile remained favorable, with mostly mild-to-moderate and manageable adverse events and no clinically relevant hepatotoxicity, ocular toxicity, or renal impairment.
+These results highlight the clinical translation of α-amanitin’s cell-cycle-independent mechanism, which effectively targets both proliferating tumor cells and quiescent cancer stem cells.

+The ATAC platform is also advancing into solid tumors.
+TROP2-targeted conjugates based on the hRS7 antibody achieved complete tumor eradication in patient-derived xenograft models of pancreatic cancer and triple-negative breast cancer, outperforming the approved ADC sacituzumab govitecan.
+In January 2026, Takeda initiated a Phase I/II clinical trial of an ATAC candidate for solid tumors.